Cheltenham Festival 2026: How To Make Your Bet

 A Beginner's Guide to the Biggest Week in Jump Racing

 The Cheltenham Festival is the single biggest betting event on the UK racing calendar, and it's not even close.
 Four days, 28 races, tens of millions of pounds wagered, and an atmosphere that makes the Grand National look like a Tuesday afternoon at Kempton.
-The 2026 Festival runs from Tuesday 10th March to Friday 13th March at Cheltenham Racecourse in Gloucestershire, and if you've never bet on it before, this is everything you need to know to get started.
+The 2026 Festival runs from Tuesday 10th March to Friday 13th March at Cheltenham Racecourse in Gloucestershire.
+If you've never bet on it before, this guide covers everything you need to know to get started.

-I've been covering Cheltenham on Sports-King for years now, and every March I get the same question from mates, family, people on Twitter - "I want to have a flutter on Cheltenham but I have no idea what I'm doing."
+Sports-King has been covering Cheltenham for years, and every March we hear the same question from new readers: "I want to have a flutter on Cheltenham but I have no idea what I'm doing."
 Fair enough.
 Horse racing betting looks complicated from the outside.
 It's really not.
-By the time you finish reading this, you'll know what each day is about, what the main bet types are, what the key races are, and how to actually place a bet without feeling like an idiot.
-Let's get into it.
+By the time you finish reading this, you'll know what each day is about, what the main bet types are, what the key races are, and how to actually place a bet.

 First Things First - You Need a Betting Account

 You can't bet on Cheltenham without a bookmaker account.
-If you don't already have one, my suggestion would be Bet365.
-There's a reason they're the biggest online bookmaker in the world.
-Their horse racing coverage is exceptional, the app works properly, they stream races live, and the range of markets they offer on Cheltenham is as deep as you'll find anywhere.
+If you don't already have one, Bet365 is one option worth considering.
+They are one of the largest online bookmakers in the world.
+Their horse racing coverage is comprehensive, the app is well-built, they stream races live, and the range of markets they offer on Cheltenham is as deep as you'll find anywhere.

 1. Open a new Bet365 account